Mandurah: Economy and employment

 Much of Mandurah's economy is based on construction, tourism, professional, scientific and technical services, and retail trade, and to a lesser extent on mining and agriculture.

 Tourism

 Mandurah is considered the unofficial gateway to the South West and possesses a variety of tourist attractions, most of which are located near the water.
-It is a major fishing and crabbing area in Western Australia, with the city well known for the blue manna crab (Portunus pelagicus) with a festival held in early March known as Crabfest.
+It is a major fishing and crabbing area in Western Australia, with the city well known for the blue manna crab (Portunus pelagicus) with a festival held in March known as Mandurah Crab Fest.

-Mandurah is home to WA's largest population of Bootlenose Dolphins (Tursiops), currently estimated at 120.
+Mandurah is home to WA's largest population of Bottlenose Dolphins (Tursiops), currently estimated at 120.

 Like neighbouring settlements Bunbury and Rockingham dolphins and whales frequent the city annually and dolphin and whale watching are a popular pastime.
 In December, the canal areas in Mandurah becomes well known for their Christmas lights and special boat cruises are often promoted as a result.

 There are two zoos within the outskirts of the city, as well as a miniature village, a tourist railway and a national park.

+Mandurah is Australia's top tourism town for 2023.